bondarenkoi07/REST_API_example/README.md

 # REST_API_example

-  This app was made to demonstrate how golang interactive web application may be developed to сorresond *REST architecture*.
+  This app was made to demonstrate how golang interactive web application may be developed to сorrespond *REST architecture*.
 Server is made with Go package `net/http`.
 REST API was implemented using package `gorilla.mux`, which is able to create flexing routing.
 For the sake of interest I reject using `GORM` and decide to use specific POSTGRESQL-compatible package [`jackc/pgx`](https://github.com/jackc/pgx) to create queries manually.